 Artwill, Interior Design House

-Renovation Working Hours and Noise Control in Hong Kong
+Renovation Hours and Noise Control in Hong Kong: The Rules by Building Type

 Quiet corridor in a Hong Kong building, illustrating renovation noise and working-hour considerations